jcbm/notes/Release_It(Nygaard,Michael)/Chapter_5_stability_patterns.md

 #### Data Purging
 Computing resources are always finite; therefore, you cannot continually increase consumption without limit.

 Often overlooked issue in new software.

-Some day your little database will grow up.
+Your initially small database will accumulate data over time.

 In the worst case, it’ll start undermining the whole system.

 The most obvious symptom of data growth will be steadily increasing I/O rates on the database servers.

 You may also see increasing latency at constant loads.

 Data purging is nasty, detail-oriented work.

 Referential integrity constraints in a relational database help a lot.
 - Difficult to cleanly remove obsolete data without leaving orphaned rows.
 Important to ensure that applications still work once the data is gone - takes coding and testing.

-General rules (depends on database/ sed):
+General rules (depends on database/libraries used):
 RDBMS plus ORM tends to deal badly with dangling references, for example, whereas a document-oriented database won’t even notice.

 As a consequence, data purging always gets left until after the first release is out.

 The rationale is, “We’ve got six months after launch to implement purging.”

 After launch, there are always emergency releases to fix critical defects or add “must-have” features from marketers tired of waiting for the software to be done.

 The first six months can slip away pretty quickly, but when that first release launches, a fuse is lit.

 #### Log Files

 Left unchecked log files on individual machines will eventually fill up their containing filesystem.

 Whether that’s a volume set aside for logs, the root disk, or the application installation directory, it means trouble.

 Jeopardizes stability due to the negative effects that can occur when the filesystem is full.

 UNIX